|Commission & Fees|

 Here’s a quick tip to speed up the application process:

-When asked for photo ID, passports, and/or utility bills, simply take a good clear picture of the documents with your cell phone and email it to yourself.
+When asked for the standard documents which are required to open any brokerage account, such as photo ID, passports, and/or utility bills, simply take a good clear picture of the documents with your cell phone and email it to yourself.
 Download the attachment from your email to your computer as an image file and upload it to the application as requested.

 How is their Support?